PayneLab/cptac/README.md

 ```

 The data should load automatically and print progress to the screen.
 See the tutorial examples in the doc folder.

+## Tutorials
+## Requirements
+This package is intended to run on Python 3.6 with pandas 0.23.4 and the seaborn package for data visualization.